 CPM Federal will never collect or share any information with anyone on any child without prior written authorization from your parents.

 You will see the word "COPPA" further down in this text.
 It stands for "Children's Online Privacy Protection Act."
-Former President Clinton signed this Act into law on October 21, 1998; and, after careful research and deliberation, the Government announced (on April 21, 2000) specific rules that sites like the Savings Safari Kid's Club Page must follow.
-These rules require us to give you, and your parents the following information:
+Former President Clinton signed this Act into law on October 21, 1998; and, after careful research and deliberation, the Government announced (on April 21, 2000) specific rules that sites like the Maxx Money Club page must follow.
+These rules require us to give you and your parents the following information: